osrf/gazebo_user_guide/src/started_interfaces_player.md

 ## Running Gazebo and Player ##

-Make sure you have saved the above player configuration as `gazebo.cfg`, and the Gazebo world file as `pioneer2dx.world`.
+Make sure you have saved the above Player configuration as `gazebo.cfg`, and the Gazebo world file as `pioneer2dx.world`.

 Start Gazebo: